kavingray/wp-ui/readme.txt

 I would love to hear about it.
 Please drop me a note [here](http://kav.in/contact) or [here](http://kav.in/forum)

 = How can i support this plugin? =

 * Give this plugin a nice rating - Stars on the right!
-* Tell others that it works, with the compatibility box on the right
+* Tell others that it works, with the compatibility box on the right!
 * We'd really appreciate a [link](http://kav.in/wp-ui-for-wordpress) to the plugin site.
-* Maybe, you can like us on [Facebook](http://www.facebook.com/pages/Capability/136970409692187) or follow us on [twitter](http://twitter.com/cpblty), if you think this is a fine work.
+* Support us by a like on [Facebook](http://www.facebook.com/pages/Capability/136970409692187)
+* Follow us on [twitter](http://twitter.com/kavingray), if you appreciate the work or support.

 == Screenshots ==